Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 It is critical to feed the correct portion sizes of apples or anything else to an animal as small as a guinea pig.

 Don’t feed apples to a guinea pig daily.
 Their systems won’t have enough time to digest and store all the sugar and other compounds they contain.
-Instead, pick one or two days a week to give your guinea pig an apple for a treat.
+Instead, pick one or two days a week to give your guinea pig a thin apple slice for a treat.

 If you notice after eating the apples that they struggle with diarrhea or bloating, keep an eye on them.
-It typically shouldn’t last for long, but if it continues, talk to your vet.
-Make sure that they drink plenty of water after eating the apple to neutralize the harmful effects.
+It typically shouldn’t last for long, but if it continues for more than a day, talk to your vet.

 apple slices